 On average, roughly 20% of our lead intake across the country comes from drinking water.
 While drinking water from reservoirs typically does not contain lead, lead may enter the water through service lines, brass faucet fixtures, and soldering in copper pipes.
 Since 1988, lead-based solder in copper pipes has been banned, but plenty of pipes from pre-1988 can still contain lead soldering that may get into the water you drink at home.
 Make sure to ask your landlord for inspection documentation so you know whether the water in your home is safe to drink.

 Since lead is a naturally occurring metal, it can be found in the soil around your home that your children play in.
 Soil can easily get tracked into your home from dirty shoes or clothes that your child was wearing while playing in the soil.
 Make sure to remind your children to wash their hands after playing in the soil and leave dirty clothes and shoes by the door so as not to track the soil all over your home.

 It is a good idea to have your young child tested for lead levels in their blood annually, as young children are the most susceptible to lead poisoning.
-If you believe there are lead particles in your home, or if you or your child has suffered from lead poisoning, contact the experienced lead poisoning lawyers at Willoughby Brod today to learn more about your options for recovery.
+If you believe there are lead particles in your home, or if you or your child has suffered from lead poisoning, contact the experienced lead poisoning lawyers at Brod Law Firm today to learn more about your options for recovery.
 Contact us at (800) 427-7020 or visit us online to schedule your confidential and free consultation.

 (image courtesy of Quin Stevenson)